NukeNova/Waffentraeger/i3wm-configuration/README.md

-These are my main config files for i3wm
+These are my main configuration files for the i3 window manager

 Dependancies: